Winter Hiking Series

 Equipment

 You are expected to have 3-season hiking gear and clothing appropriate for early November, including waterproof hiking boots, for the opening weekend hike.
-You will need to have microspikes on hand for the opening weekend hike.
+You will also need to have microspikes on hand for the opening weekend hike.

-We recommend that you do not buy gear or clothing in anticipation of the series until you have attended the lectures.
+We recommend that you do not buy other gear or clothing in anticipation of the series until you have attended the lectures.
 This will help you avoid buying gear that you need to upgrade.
 That said, please be advised that the gear needed for this workshop can be very expensive!
 If you have little or no winter gear at present, this workshop can easily run you $1,500 or more in gear purchases!

 If you have some winter gear and clothing already, (boots, snowshoes, larger pack etc.) please bring it to the first session.
 The instructors will be available to make an assessment of it in terms of its suitability for backcountry winter travel.